HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 An SSD connected as a Windows Boot USB device to a HP Z800 Workstation

-During the installation process, the TP-Link Archer T4U was recognized without any issue.
+During the install the TP-Link Archer T4U was recognized without any issue.

 TP-Link Archer T4U on an HP Z800